nielsberglund/nielsblogsource/_drafts/fix-polybase-in-sql-server-2019-developers-edition.md

 ## Problem

 But has the installation succeeded?
-What I do after a SQL installation is to go to *Services* and change properties for the various SQL services, (automatic startup to manual startup, etc.).
+What usually I do after a SQL installation is to go to *Services* and change properties for the various SQL services, (automatic startup to manual startup, etc.).
 When I do this, I see:

 ![](/images/posts/sql-2k19-polybase-issue-services.png)

 **Figure 4:** *Services*

-What we see in *Figure 4* is a view of services a couple of minutes after the installation, and we see that the SQL Server service, (`MSSQLSERVER`), is in `Running` state.
+What we see in *Figure 4* is a view of services a couple of minutes after the installation.
+We see that the SQL Server service, (`MSSQLSERVER`), is in `Running` state.
 However, the two PolyBase services are still in a `Starting` state.
 Something must have gone wrong, but what!

-> **NOTE:** Depending on how long after installation you look at services you may see the PolyBase Engine in a stopped state, but the Data Movement in a `Starting` state.
+> **NOTE:** Depending on how long after installation you look at services you may see the PolyBase Engine in a stopped state, but the Data Movement still in a `Starting` state.

 Let us see if we can try and figure out what is wrong.
 We start by going to the SQL Server log files directory, which is at: `<path_to_sql_instance>\MSSQL\Log`.
 In there you find a `Polybase` directory with a `dump` subdirectory: